CandyCoded/CandyCoded/README.md

 #### ParentBounds

-Calculate the bounds of a gameobject with multiple children.
+Calculate the bounds of a GameObject with multiple children.

 ```csharp
 private void OnDrawGizmosSelected()